List of Fear the Walking Dead characters: Ofelia Salazar

 Ofelia Salazar, portrayed by Mercedes Mason, is the daughter of Daniel and Griselda Salazar.
 After the death of her mother and apparent loss of her father, Ofelia becomes much more distant.
 Ofelia is described as being born in El Salvador and immigrating to Los Angeles with her parents when she was a baby.
-She is strong, independent, beautiful; professional but fierce, protective of her parents whom she feels are backwards – no one messes with her mother and father.
+She is strong, independent, beautiful; professional but fierce, protective of her parents whom she feels are backwards.
+In Season 3, Ofelia is bitten by a walker, and she dies of the bite infection in "El Matadero" moments before she can be reunited with her father.
+In Season 7, Daniel's mental breakdown results in him believing that Ofelia is still alive and he has to find her with the episode "Ofelia" being named after her.
+Daniel eventually reveals that his confusion comes from his guilt over not being able to make amends with his daughter and be honest about his past.
+Daniel is eventually snapped out of it by Strand and Alicia and he finally accepts Ofelia's death.

 Chris Manawa

 Chris Manawa, portrayed by Lorenzo James Henrie, is the teenage son of Travis Manawa and Liza Ortiz.
 Christopher was shown to be a normal, highly intelligent teenager before the apocalypse occurred, though he did appear to be extremely angered at his father for leaving and seemed to hold this against him for the rest of his life.
 Chris slowly adapted to the apocalypse in the beginning and retained his kind side, though after the death of his mother, he is shown to be even more angered and traumatized.
-But later on during the apocalypse, Chris takes a dramatic turn for the worst and is shown to be angered at his father, distant from everyone and has turned into a noticeably colder individual.
+But later on during the apocalypse, Chris takes a dramatic turn for the worse and is shown to be angered at his father, distant from everyone and has turned into a noticeably colder individual.
 He is shown to willing allow members of his own group to die as shown when he almost allows Madison to be killed by walkers and threatens to kill Alicia if she tells of what happened.
+After separating from his father, Chris is killed by his new companions after he injures himself in a car accident.
+A furious Travis brutally beats Chris' killers to death with his own bare hands in revenge.